-- One set() definition for MYVAR in conan_toolchain.cmake file. - One set() definition, using a cmake generator expression in conan_toolchain.cmake file, using the different values for different configurations.
+- One set() definition for MYVAR in conan_toolchain.cmake file. - One set() definition, using a cmake generator expression in conan_project_include.cmake file, using the different values for different configurations.
+It is important to recall that things that depend on the build type cannot be directly set in the toolchain.